UretzkyZvi/Database-Query-Result-Monitoring-Management-Pack-for-SCOM/README.md

 # Query OleDB monitor
-A Management Pack and SCOM extenaion tool created by Uretzky Zvi for monitoring SQL queries with System Center Operations Manager.
+A Management Pack and SCOM extension tool created by Uretzky Zvi for monitoring SQL queries with System Center Operations Manager.

 If you use this and you like it, invite me to a coffee :-)